 The Board has responsibility to govern the Company rather than to manage it and in doing so act in the best interests of the Company as a whole.
 The Board is responsible for formulating, reviewing and approving the Company’s strategy, financial activities and operational performance.
 Day to day management is delegated to the Executive Directors, responsible for consulting the Board on all significant financial and operational matters.
 The Board approves the annual budget and amendments to it, issues of shares or other securities and all significant acquisitions and disposals.

-The Board comprises four Directors, namely Andrew Bell, the Chairman and CEO, Scott Kaintz, Executive Director and COO/CFO, and two Non-Executive Directors, Michael Nott and Sam Quinn, of whom one, Sam Quinn, is an Independent Non-Executive Director.
+The Board comprises three Directors, namely Andrew Bell, the Chairman and CEO, Scott Kaintz, Non-Executive Director and Sam Quinn, who is an Independent Non-Executive Director.
 Biographical details of the current Directors are set out within Principle Six below.
 One-third of the Executive Directors and Non-Executive Directors retire by rotation under the Articles of Association of the Company and, if eligible, may offer themselves for re-election.